 - Adult Nurse Hospital or Community

 Career opportunities for graduates from this programme are excellent.
 Graduates are now working in many innovative posts in the field of health care, including activities such as holding their own clinics, introducing evidence-based practice, initiating practice development activities, undertaking research and holding joint appointments between service and the University.
 Graduates are also qualified to apply for a range of postgraduate programmes in nursing such as the Postgraduate Diploma/MSc in Advanced Nursing, or MPhil/PhD.
-Following relevant experience graduates will be able to apply to undertake further study leading to additional NMC recognised qualifications such as specialist practice.
+Following the relevant experience, graduates will be able to apply to undertake further study leading to additional NMC recognised qualifications such as specialist practice.

 Work placement / study abroad

 Students will have the opportunity to undertake a practice learning experience of no more than 4 weeks in the final year of the programme.
 This experience will include direct care.
 The experience will not be summatively assessed and does not form any part of a period of continuous practice learning required to determine whether a student can progress from one part of the programme to another, or required to confirm that the student is safe and effective in practice at the end of the programme.
 Practice outcomes for this experience will be designated.
 Students may undertake such experiences only with University and Practice Partners where formalised agreements exist.
 Such agreements will ensure risk assessment for the practice learning experience and an agreed level of support to ensure that service users and students are not placed at risk.
-This will include audit of the learning environment to confirm adequate levels of supervision and that the planned experience supports the intended practice outcomes.
-Additionally, such agreements will have in place processes to act promptly where there are concerns about a student’s conduct or progress, or where safety, or learning is compromised.
+This will include an audit of the learning environment to confirm adequate levels of supervision and that the planned experience supports the intended practice outcomes.
+Additionally, such agreements will have in place processes to act promptly where there are concerns about a student’s conduct or progress, or where safety or learning is compromised.
 A named supervisor for practice support will be provided for the student.
 Students will be prepared for such experiences and must have the essential language skills needed to participate in learning activities, and where relevant have the level of language required to safely and effectively engage in direct care.
-Professional liability, personal health and travel insurance checks will be in place as part of these processes.
+Professional liability, personal health, and travel insurance checks will be in place as part of these processes.

 Recognised by the Nursing and Midwifery Council (NMC) for the purpose of registration as a qualified nurse (adult).